ukd1/windmill/README.md

 environment variables to get the random secret that was generated for the NODE_ENROLL_SECRET used by the windmill application.

-## Compatibility
+## Not using Heroku

-This has been tested most recently against osquery version 1.5.1-59-g43cf5f1

-## Running the server

-For security purposes, the software requires new endpoints to supply a shared secret which is found in an environment variable named NODE_ENROLL_SECRET.
+For security purposes, the software requires new endpoints to supply a shared secret which is found in an environment variable named `NODE_ENROLL_SECRET`.
+While  not completely necessary, you may want to set a random in an environment variabled  named `COOKIE_SECRET`.
+If you do not set `COOKIE_SECRET` then users will have to  re-authenticate every time you restart the server.
+Finally, since this was written by a Heroku employee intending to run this on Heroku if you run the app in production the code expects an environment variable named DATABASE_URL with a url pointing to a postgres database.
+Absent that variable, production mode will fall back to a postgres database on localhost.

 To run the server run the following commands.
 The first two commands should only need to be run once